IPOH DAY TRIP 怡保一日游

 Tel : +6012 - 588 8766

-They also having bazaar here.
-I'm not sure whether they will having bazaar on daily or only for the weekdays because that day we went there was on Thursday.
+They also have a bazaar here.
+I'm not sure if it's a daily occurrence or only on weekdays because we visited on a Thursday.

-Finally we reach the famous Concubine Lane 二奶巷.
-This lane was very messy and dirty last time because a fire was happened long time ago.
-And guess what~ Concubine Lane is 120 years old lane at Old Town Ipoh!
-I knew they already renovated but this would be my very first time to step in after so many years.
-I felt surprised for all the changes.
-Now it became the tourist favourite place to visit.
+Finally, we reached the famous Concubine Lane (二奶巷).
+This lane used to be messy and dirty due to a fire that occurred a long time ago.
+However, guess what?
+Concubine Lane is a 120-year-old lane in Old Town Ipoh!
+I knew they had already renovated it, but this was my first time stepping in after many years.
+I was surprised by all the changes.
+It has now become a favourite tourist destination.
 Continue reading to find out more.

-This is a quite unique shop for tourist to grab some cute products as souvenir or gifts to friends and family.
+This shop is quite unique and offers tourists a chance to purchase cute products as souvenirs or gifts for friends and family.

-They also selling flower style of cotton candy.
-I didn't try it but it might taste delicious.
-(Check out the expression of the little girl)
+They also sell flower-style cotton candy.
+I didn't try it, but it must be delicious.
+(Look at the little girl's expression)

 Details